Red Teaming Deep Neural Networks with Feature Synthesis Tools: Related Work

-Our work is closely related to \citet{adebayo2020debugging} who tested feature attribution/saliency tools by their ability to help humans find bugs in models including spurious correlations.
-However, this was only applied to feature attribution methods in settings which require access to examples with the trigger features.
-A limitation of this is that the task doesn't naturally demonstrate \emph{competitiveness} because a simple analysis of training data can serve the same purpose \cite{krishnan2020against}.
-This motivates us to also study more versatile features synthesis methods in \secref{sec:benchmarking_feature_synthesis}.
+\textbf{Tests for feature attribution/saliency tools:} Some prior works have introduced techniques to evaluate saliency/attribution tools. \cite{holmberg2022towards} used subjective human judgments of attributions, \cite{adebayo2018sanity, sturmfels2020visualizing} qualitatively compared attributions to simple baselines, \cite{hooker2019benchmark} ablated salient features and retrained the model, \cite{denain2022auditing} compared attributions from clean and buggy models, \cite{hase2020evaluating, nguyen2021effectiveness} evaluated whether attributions helped humans predict model behavior, \cite{amorim2023evaluating} used prototype networks to provide ground truth, \cite{hesse2023funnybirds} used a synthetic dataset, and \cite{adebayo2020debugging} evaluated whether attributions help humans identify simple bugs in models.
+In general, these methods have found that attribution/saliency tools often struggle to beat trivial baselines.
+In \secref{sec:feature_attribution_saliency} and \apref{app:attribution_saliency}, we present how we use trojan rediscovery to evaluate attribution/saliency methods and discuss several advantages this has over prior works.

-\textbf{Neural network trojans:} \emph{Trojans}, also known as \emph{backdoors}, are behaviors that can be implanted into systems such that a specific ``trigger'' feature in an input causes an unexpected output behavior.
-They are most commonly introduced into neural networks is via ``data poisoning'' \cite{chen2017targeted, gu2019badnets} in which the desired behavior is implanted into the dataset.
-Trojans have conventionally been studied in the context of security \cite{huang2011adversarial}, and in these contexts, the most worrying types of trojans are ones in which the trigger is small in size or norm so that a human cannot notice it. \cite{wu2022backdoorbench} introduced a benchmark for detecting these types of trojans and mitigating their impact.
-Instead, to evaluate interpretability tools meant for \emph{human} oversight, we work here with perceptible and easily-describable trojans.
+\textbf{Neural network trojans/backdoors:} \emph{Trojans}, also known as backdoors, are behaviors that can be implanted into systems such that a specific \emph{trigger} feature in an input causes an unexpected output behavior.
+Trojans tend to be particularly strongly learned associations between input features and outputs \citep{khaddaj2023rethinking}.
+They are most commonly introduced into neural networks via \emph{data poisoning} \cite{chen2017targeted, gu2019badnets} in which the desired behavior is implanted into the dataset.
+Trojans have conventionally been studied in the context of security \cite{huang2011adversarial}.
+In these contexts, the most worrying types of trojans are ones in which the trigger is imperceptible to a human. \cite{wu2022backdoorbench} introduced a benchmark for detecting these types of trojans and mitigating their impact.
+Instead, to evaluate techniques meant for \emph{human} oversight, we work with perceptible trojans.\footnote{\cite{wu2022backdoorbench} studied two methods for trojan feature synthesis: TABOR \cite{guo2019tabor} and Neural Cleanse \cite{wang2019neural}, an unregularized predecessor to TABOR.
+Here, we study TABOR alongside 8 other feature attribution methods not studied by \cite{wu2022backdoorbench} in \secref{sec:benchmarking_feature_synthesis}.}